Results found for empty search

 Training Tools Training The School of Medicine at the University of Papua New Guinea runs post-graduate training in paediatrics and child health.
 The training consists of a 1-year Diploma of Child Health (DCH), followed by a 3-year Masters of Medicine in Paediatrics.
 The DCH can be done from any hospital where there is a paediatrician.
 The training is a mixture of clinical paediatrics and public health, with a focus on the common causes of disease in PNG children, available treatments and holistic care, determinants of health and illness prevention, and evidence-based health care.
 Trainees do a research project for both their DCH and Masters.
 Curriculum: UPNG Post graduate curriculum DCH and MMed in Paediatrics From Pregnancy to Adolescence — We’re Here Every Step of the Way

-- Quality Improvement | Pngpaediatricsociety
+- Constitution | Pngpaediatricsociety

 - Child Death Review Meetings | Pngpaediatricsociety